meshmash/Plankton/README.md

 * subdivision surfaces
 * polyline support in Grasshopper – to improve compatibility with other Grasshopper add-ons
 * documentation and examples
-* support for Dynamo/DesignScript
+* _proper_ support for Dynamo/DesignScript

-There is, of course, a line to be drawn between algorithms that belong **in** the library and algorithms that are simply written **for** the library.
-We hope to iron out such details in due course, along with guidelines for contributing to the project.
+There is, of course, a line to be drawn between algorithms that belong _in_ the library and algorithms that are simply written _for_ the library.
+We hope to iron out such details in due course, along with guidelines for [contributing](CONTRIBUTING.md) to the project.

 ## License

-Plankton an **open source** library and is licensed under the [Gnu Lesser General Public License][lgpl] (LGPL).
-We chose this license because we believe that it will encourage those who **improve** the library to **share** their work whilst not requiring the same of those who simply **use** the library in their software.
+Plankton an _open source_ library and is licensed under the [Gnu Lesser General Public License][lgpl] (LGPL).
+We chose this license because we believe that it will encourage those who _improve_ the library to _share_ their work whilst not requiring the same of those who simply _use_ the library in their software.

     Plankton is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as